me3zaAKAgoat/dtb-legacy/README.md

 - [x] figure out how to make an animated completion circle ![Heads Up Display](/READMEcontent/HUD.png)
 - [ ] add end of week button that renders a modal prompting the user to describe the week and then sends an api call to archive the ended week and create a stamp of it.
 - [ ] learn about svgs and how to draw animations [svg circle animation](https://stackoverflow.com/questions/46142291/animating-react-native-svg-dash-length-of-a-circle)
-- [ ] sanitize the code for api calls on debounce
+- [x] sanitize the code for api calls on debounce
 - [ ] have settings open in a modal
 - [ ] each task should have a colored health indicator that flickers when low
 - [ ] make divs flicker on mistake of input
-- [ ] when update progress response is received tasks should be synced
+- [x] when update progress response is received tasks should be synced
-- [ ] fix WHY THE FUCK the user cant update two functions progresses without fucking up the state enitrely
+- [x] fix WHY THE FUCK the user cant update two functions progresses without fucking up the state enitrely
   - the usecallback function that enabels debouncing makes it so the memozoized function always has the state of the time it was initially rendered on so any changes to state made out of it will always result in older state of other tasks.
   - so what about giving up usecallback entirely and making the file scoped and not function scoped, well then the fuckign debounces override each other and only the latest debounce will make an api call
+- [ ] make components that change in size be centered and not change height downwards but towrads all sides instead.